 Common questions and concerns about getting the COVID-19 vaccine

-The pandemic continues to disrupt our lives and leave us with unanswered questions.
-With the COVID-19 vaccine now widely available in the U.S., you might be wondering if you and your loved ones should get one.
+COVID-19 continues to be a part of our lives and with the COVID-19 vaccine widely available in the U.S., you might be wondering if you and your loved ones should get one.
 To help clear the air and make the choice a little easier, we’ve compiled the most current information about the COVID vaccine.

 As with many other decisions during the pandemic, you’ll have to weigh the benefits against any potential risks (as well as the risks of not getting it) to make the best choice for you, your family, and your community.